TrianguloY/webhook-discord/README.md

 ## Deploy custom server
 If you want to deploy your own copy for personal use, just:
-1) Fork the proyect (or copy/paste it, but forking is nicer and it will automatically comply with the license, otherwise you need to mention me).
+1) Fork the project (or copy/paste it, but forking is nicer and it will automatically comply with the license, otherwise you need to mention me).
 1) Deploy your fork to Heroku or any other web service.
 The app is ready-to-deploy on Heroku, but it is just a Flask one-file app so other services should be fine.
 1) Use your own url for the webhooks.
 In the second step of 'Usage' simply use your deployment url instead of mine.